aceliwang/potatopsych/Practice - PsychScene Videos.md

   - Benzodiazepines or Z-drugs do not fix the underlying issue, can cause dependency and is associated with rebound insomnia
 - If unresponsive, consider sleep study
 - Organise follow-up with GP or myself to assess the effect of intervention with referral to sleep specialist if ongoing issues

+## MEQ 11
+Copy from other

+## MEQ 12

+26M with a history of schizoaffective disorder and methamphetamine dependence.
+The patient is released from prison 2 weeks ago on zuclopenthixol depot and olanzapine.
+Currently on enforced treatment MHA (not forensic license).
+He tells you that he is drug free as he is required to do random UDS for the next 6 months as part of his bail condition.
+He came to see you with his sister who is adamant that should not be on a treatment order, and that he has rights to choose his own treatment.

+### MEQ 12.1 List and explain the possible ethical issues that arises from this situation.

+### MEQ 12.2 Sister confirms that they will be relocating to rural area soon.
+He will be referred to the CMH in the region for follow up.
+What are the possible risks involved in terms of historical, social and clinical aspects in this man with regards to relapse?

+### MEQ 12.3 List and explain principles of informed consent.

+> Structure:
+> - Indication
+> - Procedure
+> - Risks
+> - Alternatives
+> - Questions
+> - Others: capacity
+> - Application to this case: overrule of autonomy

+- Informed consent involves autonomy
+  - Patients should be able to make choices in regards to their own body
+  - Discussion of indication
+- Judgement of capacity

+## MEQ 13

+You are a junior consultant psychiatrist on call for the Emergency Department at a general hospital.
+Early on a Friday evening you are called for advice by a first-year psychiatry registrar on duty.
+The registrar has reviewed Toby, a 28-year-old man who is new to the area.
+He had presented asking for a prescription of diazepam 5mg tablet, up to four tablets a day with five repeats.
+He says he has been taking these for a while for his "nerves" and he has run out.
+There is no information available on Toby in the hospital records system.

+### MEQ 13.1 Outline (list and justify) the key information on history you would expect the registrar to have obtained.
+Please note: a list with no justification will not receive any marks.
+(12 marks)

+### MEQ 13.2 The registrar telephones you two weeks later to inform you that Toby did not attend a follow-up appointment at the outpatient department.
+The registrar also informs you that on the same day he had received an email from the hospital asking him to respond to a complaint lodged by Toby about "the poor care" Toby had received during the ED consultation.
+Describe (list and explain) what you would discuss with the registrar about managing this situation further.
+Please note: a list with no explanation will not receive any marks.
+(9 marks)

+## MEQ 14

+12-year-old Aboriginal boy brought to the emergency department by the police after damaging property and threatening to hurt himself.
+On arrival to the ED he was settled and was playing cards with his carer.
+He recently moved to his 10th group home.
+His care was transferred to the State when he was 5 after witnessing family violence and his father killed his mother and was incarcerated.

+### MEQ 14.1 List and explain possible explanation of his behaviour.

+### MEQ 14.2 He is treated with olanzapine, sertraline, long-acting methylphenidate and sodium valproate.
+Carer informs he is treated for childhood bipolar disorder.
+Discuss and debate possible differential diagnosis.

+### MEQ 14.3 Patient is under a therapist and has a behavioural management plan in place- he is rewarded when 'good'.
+When behaving badly privilege is taken away.
+However, this is not working.
+Carer asks why is the behaviour management not working and how else can they manage?

+## MEQ 15

+You are a junior consultant psychiatrist working in the community adult mental health clinic, you are approached by a case manager, about Jarvis, a 28-year-old male, who is case managed on a community treatment order following a first episode psychosis when he was 22.
+He works at the local radio station as a jockey and lives with his parents.
+He is prescribed paliperidone monthly depot over the past four years.
+His case manager tells you he is due for a review as his CTO expires in four weeks and needs to be extended.

+### MEQ 15.1 What information would you need from the case manager to assist you before your first appointment with Jarvis?
+List and justify (11 marks).
+### MEQ 15.2 What information from the review would impact on your decision re the CTO?
+List and justify (10 marks).
+(Decision for CTO)
+### MEQ 15.3 A medical student on placement asks you what the evidence is for the use of Community Treatment Orders.
+Explain your response.
+List and elaborate (6 marks).
+### MEQ 15.4 Jarvis, on meeting with you, asks what the long-term serious risks are with regards to being on paliperidone depot long-term.
+Explain your response to Jarvis.
+List and elaborate (4 marks).